-- Voltage Breakdown—is when the electrodes (positive and negative) have a path between them, and the resistance (forward and reverse) become infinite.
+- Voltage Breakdown—is when the electrodes (positive and negative) have a path between them, and the resistance (forward and reverse) becomes infinite.

 - Reverse Voltage—occurs when the reverse resistance decreases, which affects unidirectional conductivity.

-- Performance Degradation—is when the circuit's stability declines.
+- Performance Degradation—this is when the circuit's stability declines.

 - Open Circuit— it happens when electrodes of the diode disengage.
 Plus, the reverse and forward resistance become infinite.

-- Forward Voltage—happens when the resistance (forward) is enormous, making the voltage drop increase, reducing the output signal.
+- Forward Voltage happens when the resistance (forward) is enormous, increasing the voltage drop and reducing the output signal.